henninghall/react-native-date-picker/README.md

 ### How do i change the 12/24h or AM/PM format?
 On iOS the 12/24h preference is determined by the `locale` prop.
 Set for instance `locale='fr'`to get the France preference.
 On Android the 12/24h format is determined by the device setting.
 When using 12h mode the AM/PM part of the picker will be displayed.

+### Is it possible to show only month and year?
+This is unfortunately not possible due to the limitation in DatePickerIOS.
+You should be able to create your own month-year picker with for instance https://github.com/TronNatthakorn/react-native-wheel-pick.

-### Why is the Android app crashing in production?
+### Why does the Android app crash in production?
 If you have enabled <a href="https://facebook.github.io/react-native/docs/signed-apk-android#enabling-proguard-to-reduce-the-size-of-the-apk-optional">Proguard</a> for Android you might need to ignore some classes to get the the picker to work propery in android production/release mode.
 Add these lines to you proguard file (often called `proguard-rules.pro`):
 ```
 -keep public class net.time4j.android.ApplicationStarter
 -keep public class net.time4j.PrettyTime
 ```

 ## Roadmap
 - [x] Mode: datetime